 The United States Military Standard

 Also, they are known as “MIL-STD” or “MIL-SPEC.”
-The U.S Military Standard helps to achieve standard objectives by the U.S Department of Defense.
+The U.S Military Standard helps to achieve common objectives by the U.S Department of Defense.

 Military device display screens

-4. The Five Elements of Cable Assembly Design
+4. How to Custom Cable Assembly—The Five Elements of Cable Assembly Design

 In this chapter, we shall look at the five elements of the cable assembly design.
 They are: